How to Visit Barrio Chino: Chinatown, Buenos Aires

-Visit Buenos Aires Chinatown
+Visit Chinatown, Buenos Aires

-Barrio Chino, or Chinatown in Buenos Aires, may feel miniature in comparison to her sisters in New York, San Francisco or London, but it still has quite a bit to offer.
+Barrio Chino, or the Chinatown Buenos Aires, may feel miniature in comparison to her sisters in New York, San Francisco or London, but it still has quite a bit to offer.
 The mini-neighborhood is located within Belgrano, a neighborhood on the north side of the city.